knative/docs/docs/install/operator/configuring-serving-cr.md

 ## Override system podDisruptionBudgets

-You can configure the `minAvailable` for a specific podDisruptionBudget resource based on the name.
+A Pod Disruption Budget (PDB) allows you to limit the disruption to your application when its pods need to be rescheduled for maintenance reasons.
+Knative Operator allows you to configure the `minAvailable` for a specific podDisruptionBudget resource in Serving based on the name.
+To understand more about the configuration of the resource podDisruptionBudget, click [here](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
 For example, if you would like to change `minAvailable` into 70% for the podDisruptionBudget named `activator-pdb`, you need to change your KnativeServing CR as below:

 ```yaml
 apiVersion: operator.knative.dev/v1beta1